Sallyzhu/sentiment-analysis-twitter/README.md

 Final dataframe is output into a .csv file for further analysis.

 ### Limitations
-1. Twitter public APIs restrict getting of tweets up to a maximum of 7 days.
+1. Twitter standard search API have a maximum look back window of 7 days.
-2. More than 90% of tweets have geocodes disabled, so mining location-specific tweets may yield less meaningful results.
+2. More than 90% of tweets have geocodes disabled, so searching for location-specific tweets may yield less meaningful results.
 3. Experimented using regex to clean up tweets.
 Before-after impact was minimal (~5% of original sentiment results affected).